open-education-hub/operating-systems/content/chapters/app-interact/lab/content/os-cloud.md

-## SO Cloud
+## OS Cloud

-In this section we are going to build a "toy cloud" called `SO Cloud`.
+In this section we are going to build a "toy cloud" called `OS Cloud`.
-Similar to a real cloud (like `aws`), `SO Cloud` will allow us to create and manage virtual machines, through an `http` API.
+Similar to a real cloud (like `aws`), `OS Cloud` will allow us to create and manage virtual machines, through an `http` API.

 ### Containers